Beefywhale/breakout-engine/README.md

 ## Information

-**This is not in a complete state and is missing alot of features.**
+**This is not in a complete state and is missing alot of features, but the core of it is there if you want to mess around with it.**

 A remake of my unfinished framework/engine, this time using sdl2 for rendering.